dotnet/dotNext/docs/features/cluster/raft.md

 Transport-agnostic implementation of Raft is represented by [RaftCluster](https://github.com/sakno/dotNext/blob/master/src/cluster/DotNext.Net.Cluster/Net/Cluster/Consensus/Raft/RaftCluster.cs) class.
 It contains core consensus and replication logic but it's not aware about network-specific details.
 You can use this class as foundation for your own Raft implementation for particular network protocol.
 All you need is to implementation protocol-specific communication logic.
 This chapter will guide you through all necessary steps.

 ## Existing Implementations
-.NEXT library ships [RaftHttpCluster](https://github.com/sakno/dotNext/blob/master/src/cluster/DotNext.AspNetCore.Cluster/Net/Cluster/Consensus/Raft/Http/RaftHttpCluster.cs) as a part of `DotNext.AspNetCore.Cluster` library and offers HTTP 1.1/HTTP 2 implementations adopted for ASP.NET Core framework.
-It can be used as starting point to learn about protocol-specific implementation of Raft in addition to this chapter.
+.NEXT library ships multiple network transports:
+* [RaftHttpCluster](https://github.com/sakno/dotNext/blob/master/src/cluster/DotNext.AspNetCore.Cluster/Net/Cluster/Consensus/Raft/Http/RaftHttpCluster.cs) as a part of `DotNext.AspNetCore.Cluster` library offers HTTP 1.1/HTTP 2 implementations adopted for ASP.NET Core framework.
+* [TransportServices](https://github.com/sakno/dotNext/tree/develop/src/cluster/DotNext.Net.Cluster/Net/Cluster/Consensus/Raft/TransportServices) as a part of `DotNext.Net.Cluster` library contains reusable network transport layer for UDP and TCP transport shipped as a part of this library.

+All these implementations can be used as examples of transport for Raft messages.

 ## Architecture
 `RaftCluster` contains implementation of consensus and replication logic so your focus is network-specific programming.
 First of all, you need to derive from this class.
 There are two main extensibility points when network-specific programing needed: